Apply to Face Blog

 • 120 mls boiling water

-I add the hot water at the end and mix again, slowly at first so the water doesn't come over the side of the bowl.
+I add the 120 mls hot water carefully at the end and mix again, slowly at first so the water doesn't come over the side of the bowl and splatter all over your kitchen because then Easter will be over.

 chocolate cake batter in 2 cake tins on a white work surafce